Island of Bryan: Season 4 (Spring 2022)

 This season functions as House of Bryan: Florida Vacation Home; a season 5 for that older show.

 Renovation Island season 4 aired in the Summer 2022 U.S. TV season on HGTV USA, later than the Spring 2022 Canadian TV season for Island of Bryan season 4 on HGTV Canada.

 Season 5 (fall 2022)

 This season functions as House of Bryan: Florida House; a season 6 for that older show.

 Broadcast

 Following its success in Canada, the series was picked up by HGTV U.S. and premiered on 7 June 2020, under the title Renovation Island.
 The U.S. series Renovation Island is an edited version of the Canadian series Island of Bryan.
 Following the success of Renovation Island on HGTV U.S., this led to the licensing of the preceding Canadian series Bryan, Inc. as Renovation, Inc., for the U.S. channel.

+Follow-ups

-A spin-off of Renovation Island/Island of Bryan is set to air in 2023, called Renovation Resort, will set up a lakefront resort bought by Scott McGillivray, where Bryan Baeumler will come in and help renovate and set up the resort.
+A spin-off of Renovation Island/Island of Bryan aired in summer 2023 for HGTV Canada, called Renovation Resort, which set up a lakefront resort bought by Scott McGillivray, where Bryan Baeumler came in to help renovate and set up the resort.
+This show aired on HGTV USA as Renovation Resort Showdown.

+With the conclusion of season 5 in fall 2022 TV season, a new follow-on hour-long TV series aired starting in fall 2023 with 10 episodes.

+For the HGTV Canada fall 2023 season, "Island of Bryan"/"Renovation Island" was replaced by Bryan's All In, in which Bryan helps renovate people's troubled businesses over a week and get them back on their feet.
+This is similar to Bryan's older shows, Leave It to Bryan and Disaster DIY, where Bryan helped renovate people's troubled homes.

+A direct sequel series follow-up to Island of Bryan started airing on 7 September 2025 on Corus' Home Network in Canada, the former HGTV Canada.
+The new series, Building Baeumler, would continue to focus on the Baeumlers, couple and family, business with further phases of Caerula Mar, a new resort, Pines and Palms Resort, in the Florida Keys, and further Baeumler family homes, such as the ancestral Baeumler family cabin in Cottage Country, Ontario, Canada renovations.